situmtech/react-native/example/README.md

 - **Run from command line:**

-  1. Initialize the metro terminal with `$ cd example && yarn start`.
+  1. Initialize the metro terminal with `$ yarn workspace example start`.
   2. Then (in another terminal) compile and run this app in your device with `$ yarn example android`.

 - **Run from Android Studio:** Open `example/android` folder in Android Studio and run project.